 Working Papers

-Cross Country Patterns of Relative Misallocation in Services and Manufacturing: Theory and Evidence.
+Cross Country Patterns of Relative Misallocation in Services and Manufacturing: Theory and Evidence. (with Ina Simonovska)

 While we have some evidence that misallocation is higher in services than in manufacturing, these findings have been produced in the context of intra-country comparison.
 Is misallocation consistently higher in the service sector?
 Is there a pattern of the severity of misallocation in the service sector?
-I answer the later question by presenting a novel fact: misallocation in the service sector is relatively more severe at lower levels of development.
-To rationalize the previous fact, I present a model of industry dynamics, endogenous borrowing constraints, and financial structure.
-I use the model to quantify the TFP losses implied by the patterns of premature deindustrialization.
+We answer the later question by presenting a novel fact: misallocation in the service sector is relatively more severe at lower levels of development.
+To rationalize the previous fact, we present a model of industry dynamics, endogenous borrowing constraints, and financial structure.
+We use the model to quantify the TFP losses implied by the patterns of premature deindustrialization.

 Ex-Post Efficient Risk Sharing with Private Information and Limited Commitment. (with Nicolas Caramp)